gjcooper/dodoc/template_contract.md

 1. Severability — If any provision of this Agreement shall be held to be invalid or unenforceable, such provision shall be stricken and the remainder of the Agreement shall remain in full force and effect to accomplish the intent and purpose of the parties.
 The parties agree to negotiate the severed provision to bring the same within the applicable legal requirements to the extent possible.

-2. Governing Law — The validity, interpretation and/or enforcement of this Agreement shall be governed by the laws of the Province of [PROVINCE], Canada, including its recognition of applicable federal law, but excluding such jurisdiction’s choice of law rules.
+2. Governing Law — The validity, interpretation and/or enforcement of this Agreement shall be governed by the laws of the State of {state}, {jurisdiction}, including its recognition of applicable federal law, but excluding such jurisdiction’s choice of law rules.

 3. No Waiver — Any failure or delay by either party to exercise any right, power or privilege hereunder or to insist upon observance or performance by the other party of the provisions of this Agreement shall not operate or be construed as a waiver thereof.
 No waiver shall be binding on either party unless it is in writing and signed by an authorized representative of the party to be bound.